 ...

 the library contains debug symbols.
-If we would use -DCMAKE_BUILD_TYPE=Release
+If we would use -DCMAKE_BUILD_TYPE=Release, there would be

 copy debug info into a separate file: